antdke/antdke.co/content/posts/2020-12-25-Small-Bets.md

 Calling it a small bet downplays the ambitious plan in your mind— kind of like a trojan horse.

-Your mind is more receptive to take a "small" bet.
+Your mind is more receptive to taking a "small" bet.
 So you'll be more likely to at least start.
 And starting is more than half the battle.
 Once you start, you build momentum.
 And with momentum, it's harder to stop or even sabotage yourself to stop.

 Taking a small bet is all about getting to the point where you have momentum.